uibk-dps-teaching/ps_os_2023/exercise07/README.md

 Player 3 won the game!
 ```

+**Note:** The pthread barrier functionality will only compile if you define the right feature test macro.
+In this case, you can define `-D_POSIX_C_SOURCE=200112L` when compiling your code.

 ## Task 2

 Continuing with [last week's task 1](../exercise06/README.md), where you synchronized the program using **pthread mutexes**.
 In this task you will implement your own mutex using atomics.
 Your solution should at least provide two functions: `my_mutex_lock` and `my_mutex_unlock`.
 You may come up with additional functions, if needed.